07carvalho/python-cli-filter/README.md

 ## Installation
-This project can be installed via PIP as said above, or downloading this repo and running:
+This project can be installed via PIP as said above, or downloading this repo and running (maybe need to use `sudo`):
-> python setup.py install
+> python3 setup.py install

 ## Documentation